Tech

 Many agencies excel in building products for established enterprises.
 However, early-stage startups require a different approach.
 Startups operate in environments full of uncertainty, where fast iteration and hypothesis testing are key to survival.

 Most outsourcing agencies operate on predefined requirements and strict PRDs (product requirements documents).
 Their processes focus on delivering exactly what’s requested, without stepping beyond those boundaries.
-This approach is ideal for mature products with clear, stable requirements that don't change frequently.
+This approach is ideal for mature products with clear, stable goals that don't change frequently.
 However, early-stage startups need something entirely different.

 In early-stage development, it’s crucial to make quick adjustments based on user feedback, often without a clear long-term product roadmap.
 Agencies that thrive in this environment bring a high level of product ownership and adapt to rapidly changing priorities.